Mares Leaf-toed Gecko |

 Spanish common names: Geco de Mares, salamanquesa de Mares.

-Natural history: Frequent to locally common.
-Phyllodactylus maresi is a nocturnal and mostly terrestrial gecko inhabiting deciduous forests, dry shrublands, and dry grasslands where it forages at ground level or on rocks, leaf litter, and trunks of trees up to 2 m above the ground.1 During the daytime, individuals have been found under the bark of trees, under rocks, and inside rotten logs.1,2 When threatened, the geckos flee into crevices.
+Natural history: Phyllodactylus maresi is a nocturnal and primarily terrestrial gecko that inhabits seasonally dry forests, dry shrublands, and dry grasslands where it forages at ground level or on rocks, leaf-litter, and trunks of trees up to 2 m above the ground.1 During the daytime, Mares Leaf-toed Geckos have been found under the bark of trees, under rocks, and inside rotten logs.1,2 When threatened, these shy and wary lizards flee into crevices.
 If captured, they may shed the tail.
-Geckos of this species are preyed upon by Thomas' Racers (Pseudalsophis thomasi).3 Eggs of P. maresi have been found in crevices of an abandoned house in Santiago Island.1
+There are recorded instances of predation on members of this species by snakes (Pseudalsophis thomasi).3 Eggs of P. maresi have been found in crevices of an abandoned house in Santiago Island.1

-Conservation: Least Concern.1 Phyllodactylus maresi is listed in this category following IUCN criteria4 because, given available data, the species does not seem to be facing major immediate threats of extinction.
-The islands where P. maresi occurs are not populated by humans nor major introduced lizard predators (such as cats) and all of these islands are protected within the Galápagos National Park.1 However, in Santiago Island, P. maresi is facing the threat of predation by introduced black rats.1
+Conservation: Near Threatened Not currently at risk of extinction, but requires some level of management to maintain healthy populations..1 Phyllodactylus maresi is listed in this category because the species does not seem to be facing major immediate threats of extinction.
+The islands where P. maresi occurs are not populated by humans or major introduced lizard predators (such as cats) and all of these islands are protected within the Galápagos National Park.1 However, in Santiago Island, P. maresi is facing the threat of predation by introduced black rats.1

-Distribution: Phyllodactylus maresi is endemic to an estimated 226 km2 area on four islands (Bartolomé, Marchena, Santiago, and Rábida) and Mares Islet in Galápagos, Ecuador.
+Distribution: Phyllodactylus maresi is endemic to an area of approximately 226 km2 on four islands (Bartolomé, Marchena, Santiago, and Rábida) and Mares Islet in Galápagos, Ecuador (Figs 2–4), Galápagos, Ecuador.

-Etymology: The generic name Phyllodactylus, which comes from the Greek words phyllon (meaning “leaf”) and daktylos (meaning “finger”),5 refers to the leaf-shaped fingers characteristic of this group of geckos.
-The specific epithet maresi honors Lodovico Mares, an Italian businessman and Maecenas who funded the expedition that led to the discovery of the species on the islet now known as Mares.
+Etymology: The generic name Phyllodactylus comes from the Greek words phyllon (=leaf) and daktylos (=finger),4 and refers to the leaf-shaped fingers characteristic of this group of geckos.
+The specific epithet maresi honors Lodovico Mares, an Italian businessman and Maecenas who funded the expedition that led to the discovery of P. maresi on the islet now known as Mares.1

 See it in the wild: Since it is a nocturnal species, Phyllodactylus maresi is unlikely to be seen during touristic day trips to Santiago Island.
 Researchers and members of the Galápagos National Park may visit the habitat of the Mares Leaf-toed Gecko, but only in the context of a scientific expedition or a conservation agenda.